 Plan your irrigation system.

 Two of the best ways to irrigate a raised bed are by soaker hose and drip irrigation.
-If you plant it ahead of time, and install your irrigation system before planting, you can save yourself a lot of work and standing around with a hose later on.
+If you plan it ahead of time and install your irrigation system before planting, you can save yourself a lot of work and time spent standing around with a hose later on.

 Install a barrier to roots and weeds.